System: Commodore Amiga

 Sound: Tense Tunes and Alien Screams

-The soundtrack is moody and atmospheric, with eerie ambient tracks during base management and more intense music during missions.
-Sound effects are excellent – laser fire, explosions, alien screeches, and the panicked shouts of your soldiers all add to the tension.
-It’s a big part of what makes the game feel so immersive.
+Sound effects are excellent.
+Laser fire, explosions, alien screeches, and the panicked shouts of your soldiers all add to the tension.
+It is a big part of what makes the game feel so immersive.

 Replayability: A Campaign Worth Re-Fighting